scaleoutsean/awesome-solidfire/README.md

 A: It does compress and deduplicate, but I haven't compared how it fares against physical SolidFire clusters.

-Q: Can I throw a couple of VMs on an Element Demo VM datastore to estimate how much I could save?
+Q: Can I throw couple of VMs on an Element Demo VM datastore to estimate how much I could save?

-A: I believe it should be fairly accurate, but I haven't tested it.
+A: I believe that should be fairly accurate, but I haven't tested it.
 Get a representative sample of 5-10 VMs (up to 400GB combined) and clone them to an Element Demo VM-based test datastore.
 Give it a couple of hours to churn through that data and take a look.

 ### Logging and Monitoring